 - A two or three word short description to categorise your work.

 - A paragraph of text which describes your work, up to a maximum of 50-60 words.
+This is to give visitors a feel for the type of work they can expect to see at your open studio.
 Please write this in language that non-artists can understand.

-- Optional website address.
-This can be your own website or a social media page that shows your work.
+- Optional website addresses.
+This can be your own website and/or social media pages that show your work.

 - Venue address with postcode.